 In this day and age of data-driven marketing, you would be setting your paid search campaigns up for failure if you’re unable to make sense of the data at your disposal because it is data that tells you where to invest your time, effort, and money.
-It can often be hard to correlate data with your campaigns, especially if you’re into the paid search for the first time.
-An SEO audit allows you to piece together the puzzle, so you get actionable insights and, more importantly, a complete picture of your campaign’s performance.
+It can often be hard to correlate data with your campaigns, especially if you’re into the said search for the first time.
+An SEO audit allows you to piece together the puzzle to get actionable insights and, more importantly, a complete picture of your campaign’s performance.

 Indeed, victory never comes easy, and success smiles on those who are willing to get their hands dirtier.
 The dedication, patience, and ability to adapt to change are the keys when it comes to measuring your SEO success.
 By tracking the KPIs mentioned above, you can measure the current performance of your SEO campaigns and get actionable data that help you make informed decisions that lead to success.

 How do you measure SEO success | Blog Article | SEO After Coffee, Greenville SC